 - Kamen Rider Revice: Kanae Motomura's main role in the Deadmans is to report to Orteca and relay his commands to the other, lower-level worshippers.
 She's slightly more important than your average Evil Minion, but it isn't long before Orteca sacrifices her to create another Gifftarian once he's run out of others to use as hosts.

-- One of the monsters you could fight during Kingdom of Loathing's 2009 Crimbo event was the Mob Penguin Caporegime.
+- One of the monsters you could fight during the 2009 Crimbo event was the Mob Penguin Caporegime.
 To quote the monster's description, "This penguin is kind of middle-management for the Penguin Mafia.
 He got promoted to his level of incompetence, and now instead of busting heads and breaking fingers, he has to make sure everyone files their paperwork and doesn't abuse their expense accounts."

 - Vinnie Gognitti from Max Payne, who functions as one of Don Punchinello's day-to-day business operators.
-When Max stars his Roaring Rampage of Revenge by going after the gang, Vinnie barricades himself in his office, and shout angry orders at his men to stop Max.
+When Max stars his Roaring Rampage of Revenge by going after the gang, Vinnie barricades himself in his office, and shouts angry orders at his men to stop Max.
 When Max finally reaches the office, Vinnie is reduced to begging his Don over the phone for re-enforcements, and when Max tries to confront him inside the office, Vinnie decides to make a run for it, once Max proves that he is faster on the draw than Vinnie and manages to plug him in the side.
-After a frenzied chase over several roof tops, Vinnie first tries to put up a token fight once Max actually corners him.
+After a frenzied chase over several rooftops, Vinnie first tries to put up a token fight once Max actually corners him.

-- Blackie Gaxton of The Spectacular Spider Man is one of these, first to the Big Man's operations and later to the Green Goblin's.
-Unlike some examples of this he is a very competent organizer, but his utter lack of combat skills rank him decidedly below The Dragon and even the Quirky Miniboss Squad.
+- Blackie Gaxton of The Spectacular Spider-Man is one of these, first to the Big Man's operations and later to the Green Goblin's.
+Unlike some examples of this, he is a very competent organizer, but his utter lack of combat skills rank him decidedly below The Dragon and even the Quirky Miniboss Squad.